zhangys11/TraineR/README.md

 # Deploy

 1. In Visual Studio, publish the project to a local folder.
 2. Deploy the folder in IIS 7.
 Use a .Net 4 application pool.
+3. Under folder /System.App.Web.TraineR/App_Data, we provide two s3db files.
+TraineR_cn.s3db and TraineR_en.s3db are the Chinese/English version quiz banks.
+Rename either one to TraineR.s3db to use.
+4. Users can also edit the TraineR.s3db file to build their own test banks for other general-purposed image reading and labeling tasks.

 # Docker